 Tip: Whale is a cryptocurrency term that refers to individuals or entities that hold a large amount of a specific coin.
 Whales hold enough of the crypto coin that they have the potential to manipulate the valuation of the cryptocurrency.

-With this mechanism in place, investors can gain more tokens by “HODLing” the token, while also benefiting from a potential price appreciation that may occur through coin burns.
+With this reflection mechanism in place, investors can gain more tokens by “HODLing” the token, while also benefiting from a potential price appreciation that may occur through coin burns.

 The whole process is transparent as every wallet that receives a part of the fee can be publicly audited on the blockchain.